Conchitina Cruz: Biography

 While on a Fulbright grant, she studied and taught at the University of Pittsburgh, Pennsylvania, where she received her MFA in Writing.
-She is currently taking her PhD in SUNY Albany.
+She obtained her PhD in English from SUNY Albany.

 Her works include Disappear, a chapbook published in 2005 by High Chair, Dark Hours, published in 2005 by The University of the Philippines Press, elsewhere held and lingered, published in 2008 by High Chair, A catalogue of clothes for sale from the closet of Christine Abella: perpetual student, ukay fan, and compulsive traveler, published in 2012 by the Youth & Beauty Brigade, and There is no emergency, published in 2015 by the Youth & Beauty Brigade.
 She is also the youngest poet in the anthology A Habit of Shores, the third part in Gémino H. Abad's three-volume collection of one hundred years of Philippine poetry and verse.

 Some of her works have also appeared in Mid-American Review, Indiana Review, Philippine Studies and the online journal High Chair.
 In September 2006, Dark Hours was reviewed by Andy Brown, the creative writing program director at the University of Exeter.